department-of-veterans-affairs/LEAF/README.md

 If you don't already have a project gulpfile, copy the gulpfile.js to your current directory (the project root):

 cp node_modules/uswds-gulp/gulpfile.js .

-OR

-If you do already have a project gulpfile, copy and rename the USWDS gulpfile (then you can manually add the contents of the USWDS gulpfile to your existing gulpfile and continue with the instructions):

-cp node_modules/uswds-gulp/gulpfile.js gulpfile-uswds.js

-Open gulpfile.js in a text editor.
-In the Paths section, set the following constants with the proper paths.
-Don't use trailing slashes in the paths.
-All paths should be relative to the project root.

-PROJECT_SASS_SRC: The directory where we'll save your USWDS settings files and the project's custom Sass.
-IMG_DEST: The directory where we'll save the USWDS images
-FONTS_DEST: The directory where we'll save the USWDS fonts
-JS_DEST: The directory where we'll save the USWDS javascript
-CSS_DEST: The destination of the final, compiled CSS Save gulpfile.js with these updated paths.

-Initialize your USWDS project.
-Initialization does the following:

-Copies settings files and the USWDS base Sass file to your project Sass directory Copies images, fonts, and javascript files to the directories you set above Compiles the USWDS Sass into a usable CSS file, called styles.css by default Intitialize your USWDS project by running the following command:

-gulp init

-Edit your USWDS settings in the new settings files and add custom Sass to the new _uswds-theme-custom-styles.scss file.
-Watch these files and compile any changes with

-gulp watch
-🚀